 Keeping a list of the companies that are launching new products, hiring new employees, and innovating in new areas is a great way to start a list of potential leads.
 Get in the habit and you’ll always have somewhere to go when you need to dig up new business.

-Action Step: Start a spreadsheet where you keep the names of companies, what they do, how to contact them, and notes on why you originally found them interesting.
-Keep it up dated and periodically go back to it to hit them up and find out if they need help with any business problems they’re having.
+Action Step: Start a spreadsheet where you keep the names of companies, what they do, how to contact them and notes on why you originally found them interesting.
+Keep it updated and periodically go back to it to hit them up and find out if they need help with any business problems they’re having.
+Also, check out this post on prospecting.

 Am I cold contacting?